GoogleChrome/chrome-extensions-samples/api-samples/scripting/README.md

 # chrome.scripting API

-This sample demonstrates basic usage of the [chrome.scripting](https://developer.chrome.com/docs/extensions/reference/scripting/) API.
+This sample demonstrates how to use the [chrome.scripting](https://developer.chrome.com/docs/extensions/reference/scripting/) API to inject JavaScript into web pages.

 ## Overview